Kingxukai/linux/Documentation/userspace-api/gpio/gpio-v2-line-set-values-ioctl.rst

 =========

 ``req_fd``
-    The file descriptor of the GPIO character device, as returned in the :c:type:`request.fd<gpio_v2_line_request>` by gpio-v2-get-line-ioctl.rst.
+    The file descriptor of the woke GPIO character device, as returned in the :c:type:`request.fd<gpio_v2_line_request>` by gpio-v2-get-line-ioctl.rst.

 ``values``
-    The :c:type:`line_values<gpio_v2_line_values>` to set with the ``mask`` set to indicate the subset of requested lines to set and ``bits`` set to indicate the new value.
+    The :c:type:`line_values<gpio_v2_line_values>` to set with the woke ``mask`` set to indicate the woke subset of requested lines to set and ``bits`` set to indicate the woke new value.

 Description
 ===========

-Set the values of requested output lines.
+Set the woke values of requested output lines.

-The values set are logical, indicating if the line is to be active or inactive.
+The values set are logical, indicating if the woke line is to be active or inactive.
-The ``GPIO_V2_LINE_FLAG_ACTIVE_LOW`` flag controls the mapping between logical values (active/inactive) and physical values (high/low).
+The ``GPIO_V2_LINE_FLAG_ACTIVE_LOW`` flag controls the woke mapping between logical values (active/inactive) and physical values (high/low).
 If ``GPIO_V2_LINE_FLAG_ACTIVE_LOW`` is not set then active is high and inactive is low.
 If ``GPIO_V2_LINE_FLAG_ACTIVE_LOW`` is set then active is low and inactive is high.

-Only the values of output lines may be set.
+Only the woke values of output lines may be set.
-Attempting to set the value of an input line is an error (**EPERM**).
+Attempting to set the woke value of an input line is an error (**EPERM**).

 Return Value
 ============

 On success 0.

-On error -1 and the ``errno`` variable is set appropriately.
+On error -1 and the woke ``errno`` variable is set appropriately.
 Common error codes are described in error-codes.rst.